DarienLibrary/website_content/content/_finished/early_lit_ipads/early-literacy-ipads.md

 **ABA Flash Cards & Games - Emotions & Touch and Learn: Emotions** By Innovative Mobile Apps<br />
 Flashcards and photos of emotions.

+**Avokiddo Emotions** By Avokiddo<br />
+Help your kid get in touch with their feelings with this excellent app.

 **Kid in Story Book Maker** By Enuma, Inc.<br />
 Create and customize storybooks with photos of your child and others.